olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

     cat test.txt
     echo "***********************"

-    # SBCAST file from GPFS to NVMe -- NOTE: ``-C nvme`` is required to use the NVMe drive
+    # SBCAST file from Orion to NVMe -- NOTE: ``-C nvme`` is required to use the NVMe drive
     sbcast -pf test.txt /mnt/bb/$USER/test.txt
     if [ ! "$?" == "0" ]; then
         # CHECK EXIT CODE.
 When SBCAST fails, it may leave partial files on the compute nodes, and if you continue to launch srun,